geunee20/geunee20.github.io/_posts/2024-05-20-Controller-Design-Day-2.md

 layout: post
 title: "[Controller Design] Day 2: PID Controller"
 date: 2024-05-20 00:00:00-0400
-description: An in-depth exploration of a fully actuated triple-link mechanism using a PID controller, with its tracking accuracy, and regulation effectiveness.
 tags: Simulink PID
 categories: Study_with_Me Controller_Design
 disqus_comments: true